8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

   * Obtaining or attempting to obtain illegal access to computer systems

 * Each participant is required to be an existing student from a local educational institution, verified as follows:
-  * Each participant is required to use an email address from a Singapore educational institution (Integrated Programme, Secondary School, JC, Polytechnic or ITE) for successful registration
+  * Each participant is required to use an email address from a Singapore educational institution (secondary school or JC/Poly/ITE) for successful registration
   * Each prize winner will be required to present a proof of study

-* To ensure fairness, any team wholly or partially consisting of the following personnel will not be eligible for prizes:
+* To ensure fairness, any team wholly or partially consisting of the following may not participate/will not be eligible for prizes:
-  * A participant who is not an existing student from a local educational institution
+  * A participant who is not an existing student from a local secondary school or JC/Poly/ITE
   * Personnel from ACS(I) involved in the organisation of HACK@AC
   * Existing ACS(I) RTS Members
-  * ACS(I) Students
+  * Other ACS(I) Students

 * All decisions made by the organisers are final, including decisions on eligibility, awarding of prizes, cheating or misconduct, termination of activity, or disqualification.
 The organisers reserve the right to change the rules where required.